-Options / Requirements Treasury Mandate FRC Reference AASB 1052 does not have specific disclosure requirements for comparative information.
-AASB 101 para 38 requires, except when Australian Accounting Standards permit or require otherwise, an entity to present comparative information in respect of the preceding period for all amounts reported in the current period's financial statements.
-Comparative information for the program group statements is not required in the first financial report of a new entity, or in relation to functions transferred in to an ongoing entity during the reporting period.
+Options / Requirements Treasury Mandate FRC Reference requirements for comparative information.
+AASB 101 para 38 requires, except when Australian Accounting Standards permit or require otherwise, an entity to present comparative information in respect of the preceding period for all amounts reported in the current period's financial statements. required in the first financial report of a new entity, or in relation to functions transferred into an ongoing entity during the reporting period.
 However, certain comparative information in regard to the former entity and transferred function is required elsewhere in the notes to the financial statements as a result of TPP 09-3.
 Note 9 - Commentary on Program Group Statements No.14 Entities should disclose financial information about service costs and achievements on an activity basis.
-Entities must disclose expenses and income in the statement of comprehensive income Mandate following additional disclosures:1.
+Entities must disclose expenses and income in the statement of comprehensive income that can Mandate following additional disclosures:1.
 Program group statements must include the same line items as the entity's statement of comprehensive income and statement of financial position.
-Note 9 - Commentary on Program Group Statements No.1 that can be attributable to each of the major service activities of the entity (para 15).
-2. Separate disclosure of each major class of expenses as identified in the program group statements.
+Note 9 - Commentary on Program Group Statements No.1 be attributable to each of the major service activities of the entity (para 15).
+Separate disclosure of each major class of expenses as identified in the program group statements.
 Separate disclosure is also required of user charges, government contributions and other major classes of income as identified in the program group statements.
-Note 9 - Commentary on Program Group Statements No.2 All information disclosed in the program group statements must be aggregated to agree with the related information in the financial statements of the entity.
-Note 9 - Commentary on Program Group Statements No.4 4.
-Where an entity is a parent entity in an economic entity which has presented consolidated financial statements as required by AASB 10 Consolidated Financial Statements , the program group information must only be disclosed in relation to the economic entity and must be aggregated to agree with the related information in the consolidated financial statements.
-Note 9 - Commentary on Program Group Statements No.5 5.
-Presentation of Program Group descriptions: (a) Program Group 1 [specify name] Purpose: [specify] [Disclose details of program group transfers, where applicable] Note 9 (b) Program Group 2 [specify name] Purpose: [specify]
+Note 9 - Commentary on Program Group Statements No.2 0.0 3.
+All information disclosed in the program group statements must be aggregated to agree with the related information in the financial statements of the entity.
+Note 9 - Commentary on Program Group Statements No.4 6-61X 4.
+Where an entity is a parent entity in an economic entity which has presented consolidated financial statements as required by AASB 10 Consolidated Financial Statements, the program group information must only be disclosed in relation to the economic entity and must be aggregated to agree with the related information in the consolidated financial statements.
+Note 9 - Commentary on Program Group Statements No.5 Presentation of Program Group descriptions: One was Group 4 for a sife a peral.
+Note 9 (a) Program Group 1 [specify name] Purpose: [specify] [Disclose details of program group transfers, where applicable] (b) Program Group 2 [specify name] Purpose: [specify] [Disclose details of program group transfers, where